-2.3 Statutory requirements and expectations
+2.3 Statutory Requirements and Expectations

-The School is committed to fulfilling its statutory duties in relation to pupil entitlement and CEIAG provision.
+The School is committed to fulfilling its statutory duties in relation to pupil entitlement and CEIAG provision, informed by the statutory guidance (January 2023).
 Guidance material kept in the Library will be regularly reviewed and maintained in liaison with library staff (in line with the 1997 Education Act).
 In line with the 2010 Equality Act and the school's policies on EDI, SEND and protected characteristics, impartial advice will be presented to students.
 The School recognises the guidelines for good practice inherent in the Gatsby Benchmarks as well as the diverse needs of pupils as members of an international school community.
 The School holds gold accreditation of the Quality in Careers Standard via CareerMark.

-3. Learner entitlement
+3. Learner Entitlement